mecid/mecid.github.io/_posts/2024-06-10-what-is-new-in-swiftui-after-wwdc24.md

 {% include friends.html %}

+The major change that I should mention first is the *@MainActor* isolation for *App*, *Scene* and *View* protocols.
+It might break your code, so keep it in mind.

 #### View collections
 SwiftUI introduced the new overloads for *Group* and *ForEach* views, allowing us to create custom containers like *List* or *TabView*.